stephenjjbrown/bmp2ch/readme.md

 # Bmp2chr

-Cross-platform command line tool to convert an indexed-color Bitmap (.bmp) into CHR data for use in developing Nintento Entertainment System (NES) ROMs.
+Cross-platform command line tool to convert an indexed-color bitmap (.bmp) into CHR data for use in developing Nintendo Entertainment System (NES) ROMs.

 ![](screenshot.png)